 I spent much of my time at Cornell learning trajectory optimization and coding up my own solvers.
-I found learning about the subject fascinating, so I developed a set of tutorials for trajectory optimization, including a long paper that is going to be published in SIAM in December 2017.
+I found learning about the subject fascinating, so I developed a set of tutorials for trajectory optimization, including a long tutorial paper that is published in SIAM.

 Conference paper for ICRA 2015.
 The key contribution is a way of posing and solving the following constrained optimization problem: "Find a controller that can regulate walking speed while preventing all falls, given any (bounded) disturbance."

 I took my A exam in August 2014.
 My proposal was on the topic of 'Heirarchical Biped Control'.
 The idea is to do step planning on a reduced model of the robot, which is then used to help generate the motor commands on the full model.
 In addition to my presentation, I submitted three written reports.

 For my qualifying exam (January 2012) I presented a simulation of a tractor trailer truck driving backwards along a curving road.
 It had partial sensing of its state using noisy sensors, and control of the steering angle and travel speed (both of which were bounded).
 State estimation was done using an extended Kalman filter (EKF).
 Control was done by using a discrete linear quadratic regulator (dLQR), on the linearized system (about the current state estimate).